ms32035/firefly-iii-client/docs/BudgetsApi.md

 # Create an instance of the API class
 api_instance = firefly_iii_client.BudgetsApi(firefly_iii_client.ApiClient(configuration))
 id = 1 # int | The ID of the requested budget.
-start_date = '2018-09-17' # str | A date formatted YYYY-MM-DD, to get info on how much the user has spent.  (optional) end_date = '2018-12-31' # str | A date formatted YYYY-MM-DD, to get info on how much the user has spent.  (optional)
+start_date = '2013-10-20' # date | A date formatted YYYY-MM-DD, to get info on how much the user has spent.  (optional) end_date = '2013-10-20' # date | A date formatted YYYY-MM-DD, to get info on how much the user has spent.  (optional)

 try:
     # Get a single budget.